mikevader/dm-workshop/README.md

 ## Release notes ##
 We had the following releases:

+### Dungeon Master Workshop 0.26 ###
+* Create and manage spellbooks
+* You can add spells to spellsbooks easily over an auto complete field
+* In the spells overview you can select an active spellbook.
+* Spells in the overview can easily be inscribed to or erased from the currently selected spellbook
+* Update libraries.

 ### Dungeon Master Workshop 0.25 ###
 * Placing of cards on print page for minimal use of paper.